mbonell/openstack-sdks-challenges/shade/swift/photo-album/README.md

 1. Web photo album
   *  Once all your images are available from the cloud, you can get the container public URL with the list of images available in the container (XML format).
 E.g: [https://cloud1.osic.org:8080/v1/AUTH_e92735e996c44a758f12262d0501c79b/my-pets](https://cloud1.osic.org:8080/v1/AUTH_e92735e996c44a758f12262d0501c79b/my-pets)
   * Each image can be accesible by the URL provided by the Swift API (Swift endpoint + container name + image name). **Challenge:** Add a photo album's backend and try to automate the generation of these URL.
 Send me the PR! :wink:
-  * In your web server publish the web app (html+css) with your photos URLs.
+  * In your web server publish the web app (html+css) with your photos URLs and voalá!

 ## Cloud services used
 * Object Storage (Swift)